Country Living in a Cariboo Valley

 By Annie

-Why not grow Valerian?
-It's a fragrant perennial that can help with sleeping.
-I've been growing Valerian in many gardens of my past, well before we moved up here to the Cariboo.
+Wondering where does Valerian grow best?
+Read on to find out and other tips to grow Valerian.
+I've been growing Valerian herb in many gardens of my past, well before we moved up here to the Cariboo.
 It is a wonderful perennial plant, so it dies back in the fall and then grows again in the spring.
-You can grow them from seed or buy one in a container and transplant it.
-I absolutely love the fragrance of … [Read more...]
+You can grow them from Valerian seeds or buy Valerian seedlings in a container and transplant … [Read more...]

 Filed Under: Flowers